 Mr. Kohnstamm is a member of VodafoneZiggo's Supervisory Board as well as a member of the Board of Directors of Liberty Global's subsidiary Telenet Group Holding NV, a Liberty Global subsidiary and a Belgian public limited liability company.
+He is also a Member of the Board of Directors of Sunrise Communications Group AG, a Liberty Global subsidiary in Switzerland.

 Mr. Kohnstamm is Co-chair of GIGAEurope, an industry association bringing together independent private telecoms companies.
+In addition,

-In addition, Mr. Kohnstamm is a trustee of the non-profit organization Street Child, a charitable organization focused improving the lives of some of the poorest and most vulnerable children in the world.
+Mr. Kohnstamm is a trustee of the non-profit organization Street Child, a charitable organization focused improving the lives of some of the poorest and most vulnerable children in the world.